 The role of the Municipal/Community Youth Councils is to advice the Municipality and Community Authorities.
 The Municipality and Community Youth Councils prepare an annual action plan, addressed to youth people, including a financial budget.
 Similarly, they recommend solution-policies in regard to problems that young people face in relation to the Local Authority.
 Further, they can recommend the implementation of infrastructure projects, programs and actions for the benefit of young people of each Municipality and Community.

 The Local Authorities support financially the Municipal/Community Youth Councils.
-Specific programs and activities can also be sponsored by the YBC through the “Youth Initiatives Project”.
-It is also possible for the Municipal/Community Youth Councils to receive financial help from the private sector in the form of grants for a specific program or activity.
+Specific programs and activities can also be sponsored by the YBC through the national “Youth Initiatives” funding scheme and can get funding as well through the European Solidarity Corps (Ευρωπαϊκό Σώμα Αλληλεγγύης) to plan their own solidarity projects in their community.
+Furthermore, it is also possible for the Municipal/Community Youth Councils to receive financial help from the private sector in the form of grants for a specific program or activity.

 The Pancyprian Federation of Student Unions is a recognized social partner in Cyprus which was established in 1973.
 The supreme body of the Federation is the Congress.
 For the period between two congresses, the highest governing body is the Administrative Committee.
 The executive board of the Administrative Committee is the Secretariat.
 There are regular and exceptional congresses.
 The Regular Congress meets once a year.
 The Congress is made up of all student unions-members of the Federation represented by regular and alternate representatives.

 POFEN has 18 member-organizations.
-The Secretariat has eleven members (President, Vice President, General Secretary, Treasurer, and five other members) and it is also made up of the representatives of student unions-members.
-All Student Associations are represented by at least one member of the Secretariat.
+The Secretariat has eleven members (President, Vice President, General Secretary, General Treasurer, and seven other members) and it is also made up of the representatives of student unions-members.
+All student associations are represented by at least one member of the Secretariat.
 The Secretariat is elected for one-year term until the next regular Congress.
 The voting system follows a certain regulation depending on the number of members each student union has.
 The frequency of the meetings of the Secretariat is regular.

 The objectives of the Federation include supporting, promoting and enforcing the rights and interests of Cypriot students in any legitimate means available to the Federation through the participation and representation in committees and bodies dealing with student and other academic issues, and in the bodies of all Higher and Tertiary Education institutions.
 The role of the Federation is very important in Cyprus as it influences the decision-making on student issues.

-PSEM’s regulations are included in the general regulations of the secondary public schools’ operation of the Ministry of Education, Culture, Sports and Youth.
+PSEM’s regulations are included in the general regulations of the secondary public schools’ operation of the Ministry of Education, Sport and Youth (Οι περί λειτουργίας των Δημόσιων Σχολείων Μέσης Εκπαίδευσης Κανονισμοί του 2017 (Κ.Δ.Π.
+60/2017).
 Its Secretariat has 10 members-representatives (President, Vice President, General Secretary, Treasurer, and six more members).

 The composition of PSEM follows the following order.
 In each public secondary school, each class votes (secret ballot) for its 5-member student council.
 All the student councils of each school vote (secret ballot) for a seven-member Central Student Council which is consisted of the President, Vice President, General Secretary, Treasurer, and three more members.
 The seven members of the Central Student Council of each school vote (secret ballot again) for two members which are going to represent their school in the Regional Student Coordination Committee.
 Then, two members from the Secretariat of each Regional Student Coordination Committee constitute the Pancyprian Student Coordination Committee.
 The Secretariat of PSEM changes every year based on the representatives elected from the above-mentioned processes and its regular meetings take place every two months.

-The objectives of PSEM is to safeguard the rights of school students in Education as well as their representation in the decision-making processes related to school reforms and other educational policies and matters.
+The objectives of PSEM are to safeguard the rights of school students in education as well as their representation in the decision-making processes related to school reforms and other educational policies and matters.

-PSEM receives funding from the Youth Board of Cyprus.
+PSEM receives funding from the Youth Board of Cyprus (YBC) as well.